YunoHost-Apps/anki-syncserver_ynh/doc/POST_INSTALL.md

 Complete the installation and go change it:
    - Web: Applications → Anki Sync Server → Config
-   - CLI: `yunohost app config show anki-sync-server`
+   - CLI: `yunohost app config get anki-syncserver`

 Then you are ready to configure your clients, refer to the admin documentation for further instructions.